 Erkki has also previously held positions as the Chairman of Estonian State-Owned Companies Nomination Committee and the Chairman of the Board at Eesti Energia and Estonian Air.

-Mr. Vill's prior experience includes production management and Kaizen consulting.
+His prior experience includes production management and Kaizen consulting.
 Knowledge of lean manufacturing has been acquired by studying renowned senseis like Taiichi Ohno’s apprentice, sensei Nakao from Shingijitsu USA Corporation, and practicing Kaizen daily on the shop floor, leading to notable rises in production efficiency and yield.

 Nele Leht is Chief of Staff at Skeleton Technologies.